peterashwell/peterashwell.github.io/projects.md

     </a>
     <div style="clear:both"></div>
 </p>
+<p>A smart city project using computer vision and networked cameras to find spots and elminate parking pain forever.</p>
 <p>After several months of iterations I constructed a successful prototype using a variety of computer vision techniques and applied it to the city of Borgholm, Sweden.
-The prototype does not perform well right now as environmental conditions (locations of parking spot, seasons) have changed since it was built and optimised, but below are some images of when it was newly built:</p>
+The prototype does not perform well right now as environmental conditions (locations of parking spot, seasons) have changed since it was built and optimised, see above for images of when it was newly built and performing well.</p>
 <p>The next version includes 7 webcams from across the world, and more advanced computer vision which will improve accuracy substantially.</p>